 Research students are supported in their studies through a structured programme of supervision and training via our faculty specific Research Training Programmes which have been endorsed by the UK research councils and adhere to their framework of excellence.

 Research and MPhil/PhD supervision is currently clustered in five groups:

 All our groups are supported by, and in many cases lead, large multisite national and international projects involving the active engagement of both industry and other research disciplines.

 We also offer an Integrated PhD in Computer Science designed for professionals and graduates who wish to pursue a research career in computer engineering or computer science in industry or academia.

-We have four research units that further stimulate our research and encourage working across themes that do not necessarily fall neatly into a group.
-These units are: Centre for Software Reliability; North East Regional e-science Centre; Digital Institute; Centre for Cybercrime and Computer Security.
+We have four research units that further stimulate our research and encourage working across themes that do not necessarily fall neatly into a group:

 As you would expect, we have excellent computing facilities.
 As a postgraduate student, you will enjoy access to dedicated PC clusters running Windows and Linux and personal workspaces for research and MSc students.